SpencerSzabados/SpencerSzabados.github.io/_posts/2022-07-20-perlin-worms.md

 {% include figure.liquid loading="eager" path="assets/img/posts/perlin-worms/perlin_noise_80x80 1.png" class="img-fluid rounded z-depth-1" max-width="400px" center="true" %}

 The sharp contrast between cells (pixels) is due to the coarse sampling of grid points.
-If we were to sample in a more continual sweep across the space we would get smooth boundaries due to the spline interpolation used within the algorithm.
+If we were to sample in a more continual sweep across the space, we would get smooth boundaries due to the spline interpolation used within the algorithm.
 The following image illustrates this for a finer grid.

 ```js
 function setup(){